shahid-pk/triviabot/README.md

   - Optimized questions.json format
   - Bot now writes errors to `error.txt` AND prints it into the command window.
   - The restart command is now more or less reliable.

+#### Version 1.3.5
+  - Scoreboard fetching is new a bit better-- the user class now has a `name` property, instead of getting a new `member` object for each member there is.